crowdfavorite/wp-twitter-tools/README.txt

 == Installation ==

-_Twitter Tools relies on the Social plugin to connect to Twitter.
+_Twitter Tools relies on the <a href="http://wordpress.org/extend/plugins/social/">Social</a> plugin to connect to Twitter.
 If you aren't already using this plugin please install it before installing Twitter Tools._

 1. Download the plugin archive and expand it (you've likely already done this).
 2. Put the 'twitter-tools' directory into your wp-content/plugins/ directory.